They’ve been lunchbox and snack-time staples for 85 years, but how well do you really know the cream-filled sponge cakes?

 4. FILLING THE EARLY TWINKIES WAS A DELICATE TASK.

 Early Twinkie production wasn’t automated.
 Bakery workers manually filled each cake with the banana cream using a contraption they pedaled with their feet.
-Hostess’s The Twinkies Cookbook contains a great excerpt from an interview early “Twinkie stuffer” Margaret Branco gave to the St. Louis Post Dispatch describing the process and a nice fringe benefit of the job: “You had to pump the pedal just right or too much filling would shoot out.
+Hostess’s contains a great excerpt from an interview early “Twinkie stuffer” Margaret Branco gave to the St. Louis Post Dispatch describing the process and a nice fringe benefit of the job: “You had to pump the pedal just right or too much filling would shoot out.
 If I oversquirted, the Twinkie would explode.
 Of course, that wasn’t so bad.
 I got to eat the crippled ones.”

 5. MODERN TWINKIES ARE A PRODUCT OF WORLD WAR II.